brenderbee/portfolio-site/README.md

 ## Description

 _This is a portfolio landing page for Epicodus Intro to Programming Week 1 Code Review.
 This site is created using bootstrap.css v3.3.7, htmk and css.
-This site will demonstrate all skills learned in week 1._
+This site will demonstrate all skills learned in week 1.
+This site uses the color palette "colorful banaani" by svartedauden from colourlovers.com_

 ## Setup/Installation Requirements